More featured researchers

 Fast rise through the ranks of ethics research

-Professor Michael Macaulay's research in public administration has a focus on ethics and has included an investigation into culture change in the New Zealand Police.
+Professor Michael Macaulay's research in public administration has a focus on ethics, including an investigation into culture change in the New Zealand Police.

 Examining tax behaviour